zosiakropka/academia/server/README.md

 ### Database

-Django-supported database server needs to be installed.
-Then database (with settings consistent with those listed in config.py file) needs to be created, eg.:
+Django-supported database server engine needs to be installed.
+Then database (with settings consistent with those listed in config.py file) needs to be manually created, eg.:

 ```mysql
 CREATE USER 'academia'@'localhost' IDENTIFIED BY 'password';